NVIDIA/aistore/transport/README.md

 On the receive side, the `EndpointStats` map contains all the `transport.Stats` structures indexed by (unique) stream IDs for the currently active streams.

-For usage examples and details, please see [tests](transport_test.go) in the local directory.
+For usage examples and details, please see tests in the package directory.

 ## Testing

-* To run all tests while redirecting errors to standard error:
+* To run all tests while redirecting log to STDERR:
 ```
 go test -v -logtostderr=true
 ```

-* To run a given test (with a name matching "Multi") and enabled debugging:
+* To run a test with a name matching "Multi", verbose logging and enabled assertions:
 ```
 DFC_STREAM_DEBUG=1 go test -v -run=Multi
 ```

-For more examples, please see [tests](transport_test.go) in this directory.
+For more examples, please see tests in the package directory.

 ## Environment